snebl/e6AutoArchive/README.md

 ---

-If you have an issue or feel that something about the program should be different then please submit an issue or pull request.
+If you have an issue or feel that something about the program should be different then please submit an issue or pull request, or just DM me on discord for a much faster response (linked on my profile).

 P.S.
 Do not run multiple instances of this program at the same time, e621 will rate limit you and it will not function properly.